|

 Situated next to the Duomo, the second largest church in Italy and the fourth largest in the world, this museum contains many famous works of art, including Michelangelo's marble Pietà and Donatello's Maddalena in wood.

-Art gallery open: daily - 08:15 to 14:00, Thursday - 08:15 to 19:00
+Open hours: daily - 08:15 to 14:00, Thursday - 08:15 to 19:00

 Closed: Sunday